alfiopuglisi/guietta/docs/tutorial.rst

 .. note: minimum version for pyqtgraph is 0.11.0.
 This is the first version
          to support PySide2, used by Guietta.

-Support for pyqtgraph was introducted in version 0.3.5.
+Support for pyqtgraph was introduced in version 0.3.5.

 Images
 ++++++